 This 20-minute recipe is simple in ingredients and quick to prepare — and it makes for a great side salad to pair with a piece of fish.

-If you're looking out for your heart health, you may be surprised to learn that beets are a great veggie to incorporate.
+If you're looking out for your heart health, beets are a great veggie to incorporate.
 Beets are high in potassium, providing about 11 percent of your daily value per cup, cooked.
 Potassium is a prime nutrient for managing high blood pressure, as it works to lessen the effects of sodium, according to the American Heart Association.
-So, the more potassium you eat, the more sodium you lose, which helps keep your heart healthy.
+So, the more potassium you eat, the more sodium you excrete, which helps keep your heart healthy.

 Get the Beet and Fennel Salad recipe and nutrition info here.

 3. Grilled Tilapia Tacos With Red Cabbage Slaw